-The 16th conference on Computational Methods in Systems Biology (CMSB 2018) will take place on the 12th to 14th September 2018 in Brno, Czech Republic.
+The 16th conference on Computational Methods in Systems Biology (CMSB 2018) takes place on the 12th to 14th September 2018 in Brno, Czech Republic.
 Its aim is to bring together researchers from across biological, mathematical, computational, and physical sciences who are interested in the study, modelling, simulation, advanced analysis, and design of biological systems.

-CMSB 2018 will be hosted at Faculty of Informatics, Masaryk University, Brno.
+CMSB 2018 is hosted at Faculty of Informatics, Masaryk University, Brno.
 Brno is the city where the modern genetics has been founded.
 Join us for a visit to a famous place where Gregor Johann Mendel conducted his famous pea plant experiments.

-The proceedings of CMSB 2018 will be published in the series Lecture Notes in Bioinformatics (LNCS/LNBI) by Springer.
+The proceedings of CMSB 2018 is published in the series Lecture Notes in Bioinformatics (LNCS/LNBI) by Springer.
 A selection of accepted papers will be invited to be extended and submitted to a special section of the journal IEEE/ACM Transactions on Computational Biology and Bioinformatics.

 - Submission of flash posters and abstract presentations has been closed.
 We have received 25 submissions of these forms.

 - Positive notifications have been sent to 19 papers out of 42 papers submitted (there are 15 full papers and 4 tool papers accepted).
 The acceptance rate is approximately 45%.
 The submission page is still opened for poster and presentation abstracts until 22nd June.
 In addition, we have accepted 3 original poster abstracts to be published in the proceedings (from 4 submissions).